 In applying IFRS 9 the directors make a judgement in assessing the Group's exposure to credit risk.
-As it is the first year of trading for certain subsidiaries, there is no history on which to base the allowance for expected credit losses on trade receivables.
 The Group has recognised a loss allowance of 100 per cent against all receivables over 120 days past due where historical experience has indicated that these receivables are generally not recoverable.
 Certain contracts are subject to contractual retentions with terms up to 2 years that are expected to be recoverable.
 Provision for expected losses on retentions are made on a contract by contract basis.
 The allowance for expected credit losses follows an internal assessment of customer credit worthiness and an estimate as to the timing of settlement and is disclosed in note 16.
 In addition, the directors have assessed the recoverability of other receivables on a case by case basis.